millerdylan090-ui/Dilly-Unblocked-Games-/README.md

-RUN THIS LOCALLY WHEN IT ACTUALLY FUNCTIONS install the website folder to your computer the open the folder click index.htm to get to home page once in website keep running locally on computer
+Download the entire website folder to your computer.

+Open the folder and double-click index.htm to open the home page in your browser.

+Keep the files on your computer and open index.htm anytime you want to run the website locally.

+DO NOT OPEN ANY OTHER FOLDER